-BASIC PROGRAM NFORMATION: FACULTY AND STAFFING RESOURCES

-In this section, you will identify how many faculty and staff support your discipline's programs.
+BASIC PROGRAM NFORMATION: FACULTY AND STAFFING RESOURCES In this section, you will identify how many faculty and staff support your discipline's programs.
 This information is considered when you request permanent staff and faculty hires.
 It is also useful as you evaluate your program and the human resources and talent you have to support our students.

-To help you answer questions in this section, you will need the two links below.
-An arrow will appear in the spreadsheet pointing to the data you will enter.
+To help you answer questions in this section, you will need the links shown in red.